We might have a solution...

 - If your reason for giving up your pet is “no time,” please know that our adopters are average people, just like you.
 We’re happy to talk with you about things you can do to enrich your animal’s life so they can stay with you and be happy.

-- Fill out the Pet Surrender Application honestly and completely, and e-mail it to firstname.lastname@example.org
+- Fill out the Dog Surrender Application or Cat Surrender Application honestly and completely to begin the process

 ONLINE PET RESOURCE LIST: